-“Cybercriminals will stop at nothing to exploit every chance to prey on Internet users,” he said.
-“We are receiving numerous alerts that hackers are attempting to exploit the fear and panic from the COVID-19 outbreak.”
+“Cybercriminals exploit every chance to prey on Internet users,” he said.
+“We are receiving numerous alerts that hackers are attempting to exploit fear from the COVID-19 outbreak.”

-Woods said the “Coronavirus Maps” virus targets users looking for maps showing the spread of COVID-19.
+Woods said the “Coronavirus Maps” target users looking for a way to see the spread of COVID-19.

-“The virus tricks the user to download and run a malicious application that—on its front-end—shows a map loaded from a legit online source, but in the background compromises the computer.
-The virus collects information stored on the infected computer including cookies, browsing histories, user IDs, passwords and cryptocurrency keys.
-This information allows the hacker to steal credit card numbers, login credentials and various other sensitive information.”
+“The virus tricks the user to download a malicious application that—on its front-end—shows a map loaded from a legit source.
+But, but in the background, it compromises the computer.
+The virus collects information including cookies, browsing histories, user IDs, and passwords.
+This allows the hacker to steal credit card numbers, login credentials and other sensitive information.”

 Woods said his team recommends that businesses notify all users of these new threats.
 Also, that they remind users to be suspicious of websites and external email messages.
 There is no reason to see a pandemic used to spread malware.

-“We are monitoring our client antivirus notifications for infection notices closely and we are available 24 hours a day, 7 days a week if you suspect a machine may be infected,” he said.
-“Please let us know if you have any questions or need more information.”
+“We closely monitor our client antivirus notifications, and we are available 24 hours a day, 7 days a week,” he said.
+“If you suspect a machine may be infected, please let us know if you have questions or need more information.”

 A real map

 Official map from the Centers for Disease Control (CDC).
 So, this is a reliable source. cdc.gov/covid-data-tracker/